Adult ED - CCH

 Toxicology - CCH

-Stroger, Rush, and the University of Illinois Hospital form the Toxikon Consortium.
-During the four week rotation, emergency medicine residents serve as consultants for the three hospitals, and provide toxicology support for hundreds of hospitals throughout the region.
+Stroger, the University of Illinois Hospital, and the Illinois Poison Center (IPC) form the Toxikon Consortium.
+During the four week rotation, emergency medicine residents serve as consultants for the hospitals, and provide toxicology support for hundreds of hospitals throughout the state through the IPC.
 An exceptional staff of board-certified toxicologists and fellows provide outstanding didactics.

 Trauma - CCH